publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schVII/ptB/m__us_usc_t29_s796k.md

         The amount referred to in subparagraph (B) of paragraph (1) for a State for a fiscal year is the product of—

-            (A) the amount appropriated under section 796l of this title, and not reserved under [section 796j–1 of this title][/us/usc/t29/s796j–1], and available for allotments under subsection (a) of this section; and
+            (A) the amount appropriated under section 796l of this title, and not reserved under [section 796j–1 of this title][/us/usc/t29/s796j–1], and available for allotments under subsection (a); and

             (B)